3D printing for SMEs: prototypes & small series

 Problem Typical cause What we do today

-Surface looks “cheap” Wrong process for visible parts Define visible side, choose SLA or fine MJF/SLS printing, plan targeted post-processing
+Surface looks "cheap" Wrong process for visible parts Define the visible side, choose SLA or fine MJF/SLS printing, plan targeted post-processing

 Checklist: Get the most out of your 3D printing project